vinayakchandra/CLOCK/README.md

 # CLOCK
-simple Clock which displays random quotes in every 30 minutes.
+simple **CLOCK** which displays random quotes in every 30 minutes and speaks the time.
 ![clock img](clock.png)